SathyaBhat/sathyasays.com/content/posts/2010-08-30-always-display-the-location-bar-in-nautilus.md

   - Ubuntu

 ---
 This is a pretty good tip.
 The default style irritates me to no end.
-Check out the full post, there are some great tips, especially if you&#8217;re new to Nautilus like me.
+Check out the full post, there are some great tips, especially if you're new to Nautilus like me.

 > Ever since some distros started their attempt to become more “user-friendly” and gaining the nice looks, some default features got changed.
 >